 A therapeutic riding program is available for children and adults with cognitive or physical disorders, such as MR, ADD, ADHD, speech problems, and mild motor skill difficulties.

-* A second session with the Easter Seals will begin November 6 as well.
-Same times will be offered during this group of sessions, however there wll be no class on November 27, 2013.
+* A second session with the Easter Seals will begin May 7th, 2014 as well.
+Same times will be offered during this group of sessions.
 Again, please contac tthe Easter Seals.

 Special riding programs for local recreation boards are an important feature at TELC.
 Currently we have programs with West Shore Recreation and Leisure Services, Hampden Township Parks & Recreation, and Mechanicsburg Recreation Board.
 We do vacation packages for international clients, and are involved with programs for C.E.O. stress reduction.
 A very popular program with the younger children is the first pony ride experience, The Mini Horsemanship Lesson.

 The Girl Scouts and Boy Scouts have taken our courses to earn credit for their merit badges.
 Our riding program has also qualified for home school physical education requirements.

 TELC is a full service boarding facility, located in Lisburn, PA.
 We feature both an indoor and a large outdoor riding arena, as well as trail riding on woodland bridle paths and country meadow trails.

 Boarding stalls measure 10.5' x 11.5' with sliding doors, solid wall partitions, and welded wire bite guards above the partition.
 The stalls area bedded with sawdust, and cleaned regularly.

 Horses are fed twice daily, with the ration based on the horses level of work.
 Fresh water is given 2-3 times daily, more often in hot weather.